KT0803/Expense_tracker/idea.md

 # Project Idea Submission: Expense Tracker

 ## 1. Project Title
-SmartExpense: Mobile Expense Tracking & Budgeting App
+SQLExpense: Database-Driven Expense Tracker

-## 2. Your Name & Roll Number
+## 2. Name & URN Number
-[Your Name] - [Your Roll Number]
+Krrish Taneja - 2024-B-07032006C

 ## 3. Problem Statement
-Many students, professionals, and families struggle to manage their day-to-day expenses effectively.
-Most people rely on manual methods like notebooks, spreadsheets, or memory, which leads to poor financial planning and overspending.
-Existing expense tracking apps are often cluttered with unnecessary features, lack offline support, or require a subscription.
-There is a clear need for a simple, intuitive, and mobile-first solution that helps users track, categorize, and analyze their expenses in real time.
+Most expense tracking systems are built with complex frontend and backend technologies.
+However, for students and beginners, the real challenge is learning **data modeling, relationships, and queries** that form the foundation of any expense tracker.
+By building an SQL-only project, we can focus on the core — designing normalized tables for expenses, income, categories, and budgets, and writing queries for reporting, analysis, and insights.

 ## 4. Proposed Solution / Idea
-SmartExpense is a cross-platform mobile app designed to simplify daily financial management.
-The app will allow users to log expenses and income manually, categorize transactions, and visualize their spending patterns through an intuitive dashboard.
-A key feature will be smart categorization using AI — the app will suggest categories (e.g., Food, Travel, Bills) based on past entries and transaction keywords.
-The app will also include budget-setting features and alerts to help users stay within limits.
+SQLExpense will be a **database project** where all expense management happens via SQL queries.
+The solution will include:
+- A relational database schema for users, categories, transactions, and budgets.
+- Queries to add expenses/income, categorize transactions, and update records.
+- Views and aggregate queries to generate financial summaries (monthly spend, category-wise spend, total income vs expenses).
+- Export-ready reports generated using SQL (with `SELECT INTO` or `COPY` statements depending on RDBMS).

 ## 5. Key Features
-- **Quick Add Transactions:** Simple interface to log income or expense in under 5 seconds.
+- **Add Transactions:** Insert queries for income and expense records with date, amount, category, and description.
-- **Smart Categorization:** AI-powered suggestions for transaction categories (Food, Transport, Utilities, etc.).
+- **Category Management:** Separate table for categories (Food, Travel, Rent, Bills, etc.).
-- **Budget Management:** Set monthly/weekly budgets and get alerts when nearing the limit.
-- **Real-Time Dashboard:** Visual charts showing spending breakdowns, savings trends, and category-wise distribution.
-- **Export & Backup:** Export expense reports in PDF/CSV and enable cloud backup with Firebase.
-- **Dark Mode & Offline Mode:** Accessibility-friendly features ensuring smooth usage without internet.
+- **Budget Tracking:** A budget table with category/monthly limits; SQL queries will check overspending.
+- **Reports & Dashboard:**
+  - Monthly expense report (using `GROUP BY` and `SUM`).
+  - Category-wise breakdown.
+  - Balance (Income – Expenses).
+- **Data Integrity:** Foreign keys, constraints, and triggers to ensure valid entries.

 ## 6. Target Users / Audience
-- College students managing limited pocket money.
-- Working professionals wanting to budget monthly expenses.
-- Families tracking household spending.
-- Freelancers managing personal and work-related expenses.
+- Students learning SQL through practical projects.
+- Small businesses or individuals needing a lightweight, SQL-based expense system.
+- Educators using SQLExpense as a teaching tool for database concepts.

 ## 7. Technology Stack
-- **Mobile Framework:** React Native (cross-platform for Android & iOS)
-- **Backend:** Node.js with Express.js
-- **Database:** Firebase Firestore (or MongoDB)
+- **Database:** MySQL / PostgreSQL / SQLite
-- **AI/ML:** TensorFlow Lite or ML Kit for smart categorization
-- **Authentication & Cloud:** Firebase Authentication + Firebase Cloud Storage
-- **Deployment:** Google Play Store & Apple App Store
+- **Data Export:** SQL queries (`SELECT INTO OUTFILE` / `COPY TO CSV`)
+- **Optional:** CLI client (MySQL Workbench, pgAdmin, or SQLite Browser) for interaction

 ## 8. Expected Outcome
-The final output will be a mobile application that enables users to effortlessly track and categorize their expenses.
-SmartExpense should allow users to log a transaction in under 5 seconds, provide category suggestions with at least 90% accuracy, and display real-time financial insights through visual dashboards.
-Users will gain better control over their finances and improve budgeting habits.
+A fully functional SQL database where:
+- Users can insert expenses/income with a single query.
+- Category-wise and monthly summaries can be generated.
+- Budgets can be tracked, with overspending highlighted using queries.
+- Reports can be exported into CSV/PDF (via SQL tools).

 ## 9. Timeline (Optional)
-- **Week 1–2:** Research, feature finalization, and UI/UX design in Figma.
+- **Week 1:** Research and design the ER diagram & schema.
-- **Week 3–4:** Backend setup, database schema, and authentication.
+- **Week 2:** Create tables, relationships, and constraints.
-- **Week 5–6:** Develop frontend screens (Add Expense, Dashboard, Reports).
-- **Week 7–8:** Implement smart categorization with ML.
-- **Week 9:** Budget management and alerts system.
+- **Week 3:** Write queries for adding, updating, deleting, and fetching transactions.
+- **Week 4:** Implement reporting queries (monthly summary, budgets).
-- **Week 10:** Testing, bug fixes, and performance improvements.
+- **Week 5:** Test with dummy data and refine schema.
-- **Week 11–12:** Deployment and user feedback collection.
+- **Week 6:** Export reports and finalize documentation.

 ## 10. Additional Notes
-- **Key Challenge:** Ensuring fast, offline-friendly usage while maintaining synchronization with cloud storage.
+- **Key Challenge:** Designing queries that are both efficient and flexible for real-world reporting.
-- **Future Scope:** Integration with UPI/SMS for auto-detection of transactions, multi-currency support, and AI-driven financial advice.
+- **Future Scope:**
+  - Add stored procedures for automated monthly reports.
+  - Implement triggers for budget alerts.
+  - Build a small frontend later that just runs SQL queries in the background.